romkey/dustball/README.md

 # The Dustball

+** Dustball functionality has been merged into the [Furball](https://github.com/HomeBusProjects/furball) codebase.
+No further work will happen with this repo **

 Dustball is an open-source hardware project based on Furball, which is an open-source hardware project intended to help with the research and development of HomeBus, an IoT auto-provisioning framework.

 HomeBus is nowhere near ready to go and we want to use Dustball now, so Dustball will start out reporting via a REST API to the Dustball server.